-The aggregate amount available under the Liquidity Facility for the Class AA and Class A Trusts at July 7, 2017, the first Regular Distribution Date after all Aircraft are expected to have been financed pursuant to this Offering, assuming that such Aircraft are so financed and that all interest due on or prior to July 7, 2017, is paid, will be as follows:
+The aggregate amount available under the Liquidity Facility for the Class AA and Class A Trusts at October 7, 2017, the first Regular Distribution Date after all Aircraft are expected to have been financed pursuant to this Offering, assuming that such Aircraft are so financed and that all interest due on or prior to October 7, 2017, is paid, will be as follows:

+Available

-Trust Available Amount
+Trust Amount

-Class AA \$
+Trust Class AA \$ 27,449,580

-Class A \$
+Class A \$13,163,267

 Except as otherwise provided below, the Liquidity Facility for each of the Class AA and Class A Trusts will enable the Subordination Agent to make Interest Drawings thereunder promptly on or after any Regular Distribution Date if, after giving effect to the subordination provisions of the Intercreditor Agreement, there are insufficient funds available to the Subordination Agent to pay interest on the Certificates of such Trust at the Stated Interest Rate for such Trust; provided, however, that the maximum amount available to be drawn under the Liquidity Facility with respect to the Class AA or Class A Trust on any Regular Distribution Date to fund any shortfall of interest on Certificates of such Trust will not exceed the then Maximum Available Commitment under such Liquidity Facility.
-The "Maximum Available Commitment" at any time under each Liquidity Facility is an amount equal to the then Maximum Commitment of such Liquidity Facility at such time, provided that following a Downgrade Drawing (subject to reinstatement of the obligations of any applicable Liquidity Provider if any such Liquidity Provider has a Long-Term Rating specified for each Rating Agency in the definition of "Liquidity Threshold Rating" or higher at any time after the occurrence of a Downgrade Event and so notifies the

-Subordination Agent), a Special Termination Drawing, a Final Drawing or a Non-Extension Drawing under a Liquidity Facility, the Maximum Available Commitment under such Liquidity Facility shall be zero.
+The "Maximum Available Commitment" at any time under each Liquidity Facility is an amount equal to the then Maximum Commitment of such Liquidity Facility less the aggregate amount of each Interest Drawing outstanding under such Liquidity Facility at such time, provided that following a Downgrade Drawing (subject to reinstatement of the obligations of any applicable Liquidity Provider if any such Liquidity Provider has a Long-Term Rating specified for each Rating Agency in the definition of "Liquidity Threshold Rating" or higher at any time after the occurrence of a Downgrade Event and so notifies the Subordination Agent), a Special Termination Drawing, a Final Drawing or a Non-Extension Drawing under a Liquidity Facility, the Maximum Available Commitment under such Liquidity Facility shall be zero.

-"Maximum Commitment" for the Liquidity Facility for the Class AA Trust and the Class A Trust means initially \$ and \$, respectively, as the same may be reduced from time to time as described below.
+"Maximum Commitment" for the Liquidity Facility for the Class AA Trust and the Class A Trust means initially \$27,957,906 and \$13,407,031, respectively, as the same may be reduced from time to time as described below.